 Sour lovers go for the “Sour Pucker” (raspberry, sour apple, and a splash of li hing mui).
 Meanwhile, kids love the crazy flavors like bubble gum, rootbeer, and cotton candy.
 However, we prefer to stick with classic local flavors like ube (purple sweet potato) and mango, thank-you-very-much.

 Related: Want more food recommendations on O’ahu?
 Check out our dining guide to the 25 Best Restaurants in Honolulu.
-We also have spotlights on O’ahu’s 8 Best Coffee Shops, 5 Best Acai Bowls, and a guide to the 8 Best Breakfast Spots on the Island (Kalua pork eggs benedict and guava chiffon pancakes, anyone?)
+We also have spotlights on O’ahu’s best coffee shops, acai bowls, and a guide to the best breakfast spots on the island (<—Kalua pork eggs benedict and guava chiffon pancakes, anyone?)

-And if you need a good hike– well, we’ve got you covered there, too.
+And if you need a good hike after– well, we’ve got you covered there, too.